 Made with high-quality cotton.
 Customers rave over the completely waterproof design.
 Airflow technology allows for a breathable protector with a helpful cooling system.

 A few customers wish the material was softer.
 Side covers are somewhat loose.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Do you constantly wake up congested and wheezing with a stuffy nose?
 Does a night in bed seem to bring on watery, itchy eyes or irritated skin?
 If so, you may be able to thank the resident dust mites and other allergens that keep you company while you sleep.
 Try reducing those overnight guests and protect your pricey bed from annoying microscopic bugs by covering it with a hypoallergenic mattress cover.

 A hypoallergenic mattress cover may be made from tightly woven cotton, a cotton blend, bamboo fabric, or a non-porous material like vinyl or soft plastic.
 It’ll keep unsavory spills from leaking into your mattress, and it’ll also serve as a barrier to prevent common household allergens (like dust mites) from entering your mattress.

 Health studies suggest that a hypoallergenic mattress cover should be part of your overall plan to reduce allergens in your home.
 To select the right mattress cover, look for one that you’ll be able to take on and off easily so it can be regularly cleaned.
-We’ll share other tips on using hypoallergenic mattress covers in this article and provide you with information about our top picks so you can relax at night and enjoy your dreams.
+We’ll share other tips on using hypoallergenic mattress covers in this article so you can relax at night and enjoy your dreams.